ryanmasondavies/Transcript/README.md

 Installation
 ------------

-To use Transcript, include it in your Podfile: `pod 'Transcript'`.
+To use Transcript, include it in your Podfile: `pod 'Transcript', '~> 0.1.0'`.
 TSCObserver will automatically swap out SenTestLog, the default OCUnit test reporter.

 License
 -------

-    Copyright (c) 2012 Ryan Davies
+    Copyright (c) 2013 Ryan Davies

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal